First Nations Education aboriginal school workshops

 First Nations Education events benefit both attendees and facilitators.
 They increase the economy and create jobs for Aboriginal and Torres Strait Islander communities.
 Investing in these events fosters a culturally inclusive and reflective student body or workforce.

-First Nations Education is a 100% woman owned business working with and supporting aboriginal facilitators to deliver education programs to schools on Australia aboriginal culture.
+First Nations Education is a 100% woman and majority Aboriginal owned business supporting cultural leaders deliver Indigenous education programs to schools across Australia

-Aboriginal Cultural Immersions, an initiative of First Nations Education and Blue Tongue Management
+First Nations Education and Blue Tongue Management work together in respect and reconciliation

 • qxio-social-linkedin-outline